owanhunte/ethereum-solidity-course-updated-code/README.md

 ## Acknowledgement

 I would like to give credit to [Stephen Grider](https://www.udemy.com/user/sgslo/) for creating the [excellent course](https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/) for which I created this repository as my own personal add-on.
-If any mistakes or errors are found within any of this repository's content they should be attributed to an oversight on my part, and in no part should be deemed any fault of the course author, Stephen Grider.
+If any mistakes or errors are found within any of this repository's content they should be attributed to an oversight on my part, and in no part should be deemed any fault of the Udemy course author, Stephen Grider.